fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

   article has another styling than the other buttons when the active article is shown.)
 * BONUS: Add button that shows all articles at the same time.
-* BONUS: update the title depeding on what article is shown.
+* BONUS: update the title depending on what article is shown.
 You can watch the video below for an example if we don't go through this during class
 * Make sure you save your work.